-Sale of BBVA's U.S. Bancshares, Inc to PNC Financial Service Group
+Sale of BBVA USA Bancshares, Inc. to PNC Financial Service Group

-On 1st June, 2021, after obtaining all the required authorisations, BBVA completed the sale to The PNC Financial Services Group, Inc. (PNC) of 100 per cent. of the capital stock of its subsidiary BBVA USA Bancshares, which in turn owns all the capital stock of the bank, BBVA USA (the USA Sale).
+On 1st June, 2021, after obtaining all required authorisations, BBVA completed the sale to The PNC Financial Services Group, Inc. (PNC) of 100 per cent. of the capital stock of its subsidiary BBVA USA Bancshares Inc., which in turn owned all the capital stock of the bank, BBVA USA, as well as other companies of the BBVA Group in the U.S. with activities related to this banking business.

-The consideration received in cash by BBVA, as a consequence of this sale, amounts to approximately U.S.11,500 million (equivalent to approximately 0,600 million), which corresponds to the purchase price provided in the share purchase agreement minus the agreed closing price adjustments.
+The consideration received in cash by BBVA, as a consequence of this sale, amounted to approximately USD11,500 million (which was the price provided in the agreement minus the agreed closing price adjustments) equivalent to approximately €9,600 million (with an exchange rate of 1.20 EUR/USD).

-The accounting of both the results generated by BBVA USA Bancshares since the announcement of the transaction and of its closing, have had an aggregate positive impact on the Group's CET1 (fully loaded) ratio of approximately 294 basis points, which includes the generation of capital contributed by BBVA USA Bancshares to the Group until the closing of the transaction (1st June, 2021) and a profit net of taxes of €582 million.
-Accordingly, the Group has been reflecting the results that BBVA USA Bancshares has been generating on the Group's CET1 (fully loaded) ratio.
-The calculation of the impact on CET1 has been made taking into account the amount of the transaction in euros and the Group's condensed interim consolidated financial statements as of June 2021.
+The accounting of both the results generated by BBVA USA Bancshares, Inc. since the announcement of the transaction and the closing of its sale has had an aggregate positive impact on the Group's CET1 fully loaded ratio of approximately 294 basis points, which includes the generation of capital (including net income and dividends) contributed by the subsidiary to the Group until the closing of the transaction (on 1st June, 2021) and a profit net of taxes of €582 million.
+Thus, the Group has been reflecting the results that BBVA USA Bancshares, Inc. has been generating, as well as the positive impact, mainly, of these results on the Group's CET1 fully loaded ratio.
+The calculation of the impact on CET1 was made taking into account the amount of the transaction in euros and the Group's condensed interim consolidated financial statements as of 30th June, 2021.

-The Group continues to develop the institutional and wholesale business in the United States that it currently carries out through its broker dealer BBVA Securities Inc and its branch in New York.
-BBVA will also maintain its investment activity in the fintech sector through its participation in Propel Venture Partners US Fund I, L.P.
-(Propel Venture Partners).
+The Group continues to develop the institutional and wholesale business in the United States that it currently carries out through its broker-dealer BBVA Securities Inc and its branch in New York.
+BBVA also maintains its investment activity in the fintech sector through its participation in Propel Venture Partners US Fund I, L.P..